-mask

 Leading continuous security validation vendors such as Cymulate integrate BAS in a comprehensive Extended Security Posture Management (XSPM) platform that also facilitates the analyst’s work with customizable dynamic dashboards and accelerates the mitigation process by integrating ticketing systems.
 In the future, continuous security validation tools will expand their capabilities to extensively cover supply-chain-born risks, OT, IoT, and more domains as digital technology evolves.

-Manual vs. Automated Penetration Testing – Can it Replace Humans?
+Manual vs. Automated Pen Testing – Can it Replace Humans?

 Can all this automation ever replace the need for human beings?
 Not in the foreseeable future.